oracle/truffleruby/doc/contributor/workflow.md

 `jt ruby` runs TruffleRuby.
 You can use it exactly as you'd run the MRI `ruby` command.
-Although it does set a couple of extra options to help you when developing, such as loading the core lirbary from disk rather than the JAR. `jt ruby` prints the real command it's running as it starts.
+Although it does set a couple of extra options to help you when developing, such as loading the core library from disk rather than the JAR.
+`jt ruby` prints the real command it's running as it starts.

 ```bash
 $ ruby ...